sauravraghuvanshi/azure-docs-powershell/Az/Az.Network/Add-AzNetworkSecurityRuleConfig.md

 The acceptable values for this parameter are:
 - A Classless Interdomain Routing (CIDR) address
 - A destination IP address range
-- A wildcard character (*) to match any IP address
+- A wildcard character (*) to match any IP address.
 You can use tags such as VirtualNetwork, AzureLoadBalancer, and Internet.

 ```yaml